Lab Equipment, Evidence Handling and Chain of Custody

 For organic explosive residue analysis, LC-MS/MS (liquid chromatography coupled to tandem mass spectrometry) is now the preferred platform in most major forensic laboratories.
 LC-MS/MS offers superior sensitivity and selectivity for polar nitrate esters (PETN, NG), nitroaromatics (TNT, DNT), and inorganic oxidisers (ammonium nitrate, perchlorate), which either do not elute well from GC columns or thermally decompose at GC injector temperatures.
 The LC column is typically a C18 reversed-phase column (50 to 150 mm length, 2.1 mm internal diameter, 1.7 to 1.8 micrometre particle size) with gradient elution between a water/ammonium acetate mobile phase and a methanol or acetonitrile organic modifier.
 Detection is by electrospray ionisation (ESI) in negative mode (optimised for nitrate and nitro compounds) or positive mode (for cationic species such as RDX and HMX, which ionise more efficiently under some ESI conditions).

 GC-MS is still used for explosive residue analysis where the target includes volatile nitroaromatics (2,4-DNT, 2,6-DNT) and TATP (triacetone triperoxide), which elutes at modest GC temperatures and produces a characteristic fragment at m/z 58.
-TATP analysis by GC-MS is standard at DSTL Fort Halstead, the FBI Explosives Unit, and CFSL Hyderabad because TATP's volatility makes LC-MS/MS analysis challenging (the compound partially evaporates during the LC injection process at room temperature without specialised cold-inlet precautions).
+TATP analysis by GC-MS is standard at DSTL Fort Halstead, the FBI Explosives Unit, and CFSL Hyderabad because TATP's volatility makes LC-MS/MS analysis challenging.
+A deeper treatment of the organic chemistry behind these compounds appears in specific explosives chemistry (the compound partially evaporates during the LC injection process at room temperature without specialised cold-inlet precautions).

 Ion mobility spectrometry (IMS) is the dominant technology for field-level explosive residue detection at airports, border crossings, event venues, and post-blast scenes.
 The technology is deployed at scale: the US Transportation Security Administration fields more than 10,000 IMS units at airports; the Central Industrial Security Force (CISF) in India operates IMS equipment at major airports and critical infrastructure sites; all major European airports comply with EU Regulation 2015/1998 on aviation security, which mandates explosive trace detection (ETD) equipment at passenger and hold-baggage screening points.